whatmakeart/whatmakeart.github.io/content/courses/programming-for-artists/2024-spring/02-fundamental-programming-concepts/02-11-generative-assignment.md

 - use a minimum of 2 variables [Variables Basics](./02-03-variables-p5-js.md)
 - use an increment operator [Increment Operator Basics](./02-04-increment-operators-p5-js.md)
+- use at least one built in p5.js variable such as `width`, `height`, `windowHeight`, `windowWidth`, `mouseX`, `mouseY`, `mouseIsPressed`
 - use a conditional statement [Conditional Statement Basics](./02-06-conditional-statements-p5-js.md)
 - use the `random()` function at least once [random() Basics](./02-05-random-p5-js.md)
 - have fun and experiment

 We used primitive shapes and colors to make images in the previous assignment.
 Then we published those sketches to the web by saving them as a GitHub Repository and serving them on GitHub Pages.
 For the most part, those images were static or had basic variability.

+**Remember:** We are _learning_ about programming.
+Be ambitious with your project goals but also be ok when things don't work out.
+Experiment.
+See what happens.
+Ask questions.
+This is likely the second thing your have ever coded ever, so be easy on yourself.

+You are expected to work for 4.5 hours each week outside of class, so for this project an example of how to break up your time could be:

+- **~30 minutes** to setup your project files and repository _(this will start to go quicker as you do it more often)_
+- **~30 minutes** of ideation and looking at examples for inspiration
+- **~3 hours** of coding, trying, experimenting, reas

 ### Assignment Instructions